vcvpaiva/DialecticaCategories/README.md

 10. Sean Moss and Tamara von Glehn.
 Dialectica models of type theory, LiCS2018.

 11. Sean Moss.
-PhD thesis. (in email)
+PhD thesis: The Dialectica models of type theory (in email)